ETAOIK/ETAOIK.github.io/_pages/about.md

 I am Chenkai Guo (郭臣凯), a third-year MS student at Prof.Guangdun Peng (彭广敦)'s Lab at Guangzhou Institutes of Biomedicine and Health (GIBH), Chinese Academy of Sciences (CAS).
 Previously, I obtained B.S. in College of Life Sciences from South China Agricultural University (SCAU).
 My research interests focuses on developing AI/ML algorithms for single-cell and spatial omics.
 During my spare time, I enjoy playing billards and computer games.

 # 🔥 Recent News
 - *August 2025*: SPHENIC preprint is now available on *arXiv* now.
-- *February 2025*:  🎉🎉PASSAGE is accepted by *Small Methods* as a cover story.
+- *February 2025*: 🎉🎉 PASSAGE is accepted by *Small Methods* as a cover story.
+- *September 2024*: PASSAGE preprint is now available on *bioRxiv* now.
 - *July 2024*: New journey at GIBH, CAS.